Every year since 1975, New Zealand has marked Māori Language Week, and te reo Māori became an official language of Aotearoa in 1987.

 - Online Māori lessons - take lessons online using these 5-minute podcasts that demonstrate the basics of grammar and vocabulary, as well as how to use te reo in common conversational situations.
 Learn at your own pace, and take the test after each episode to see how you are going.

-There are plenty more ideas and resources on the Te Wiki o te reo Maori website
+There are plenty more resources on the Reo Maori website

-- Bi-lingual tangi resource for ministers and worship leaders leading a tangi/funeral
+- Bilingual tangi resource for ministers and worship leaders leading a tangi/funeral by former Moderator of Te Aka Puaho, Rev Dr Wayne Te Kaawa

 - Read the Bible in Maori - Te Paipera Tapu (the Holy Bible in Māori ) has come a long way since the very first publication of the full Bible in Māori in 1868.
 Download the Bible Society app which features two English translations – the Good News Bible and the Contemporary English Version – alongside the Māori, so you can compare the same passage in Māori and English.